ParkerMiddleton/Multiplayer-Snake-Game/SnakeGame/README.txt

 - Error Handling: When thread issues, circular dependencies, or network connection exceptions are detected a popup is displayed explaining the error.

+Known Bugs:
+-Upon losing connection to the game via server being closed/shut off.
+The user will get a message about the disconnection and state that the user must press "any key" to be able to reconnect.
+This is because the enable tags are tied to the keyboard movement methods and connection methods the xmal.cs file.
+We have tried to reset these commands whenever the DisplayErrorMessage method is called via event, however since the thread doesnt have access to the same parameters as the "ConnectClicked" and "OnTextChanged" methods, the compiler throws an error.
+To contribute to this problem, the dispatcher makes it really hard to use the 4th overload for DisplayAlert(), since the compiler wont allow for any variables to be created in their lambda call.
+So, taking in a "bool answer" for a DisplayAlert call, doesnt work without disabling the dispatcher.
+This violates the program requirements of being able to ask the user if they want to reconnect after an issue, it does still work, but only with the workaround described above.